devbeatriz/devbeatriz/README.md

 # I'm Bea

-🌱 Right now, my main focus is Linux. <br>
+🌱 Right now, my main focus is Linux, along with automation using Bash and Python. <br>
 My personal lab for projects and studies.
 I use this space to keep what I'm testing and learning.

 ---